WanderlandTravelers/wanderlandtravelers.com/_posts/2019-08-20-dealing-with-water-damage.md

 There were so many other side projects going on as well: fixing our front window cover, installing a TV mount, dealing with wiring issues, building the bed frame, installing laminate over our countertop, upgrading the kitchen faucet, closing up the underbelly with repair tape, cleaning the awning, and then my big project of prepping and painting all the interior walls and cabinets.

-{% include image.html img="Trailer9.jpg" title="painting trailer walls" caption="Nearing the finish line!" %}
+{% include image.html img="Trailer9.jpg" title="painting trailer walls" caption="So much painting!" %}

 Having access to the air tools in the shop made reinstalling the aluminum panels so much easier than it would have been.
 And after that, we installed butyl tape around all the windows, doors, bay covers, exterior lights, roof components, and trim pieces.
 And then of course applied lots and lots of caulk.

 Overall, it took us 8 weeks of non-stop work (well, Brad was working his 8-5, M-F job as well!) but we finally got it all put back together...and just in time to hit the road to make it to two weddings.

+{% include image.html img="Trailer12.jpg" title="laminate over the old counter" caption="We love the ease and look of this new laminate" %}

 It was incredibly satisfying to finally bring this project to a close and drive away in water tight, renewly remodeled and upgraded rig -- dang near a dream home for us.

-{% include image.html img="Trailer12.jpg" title="renovated trailer countertop" caption="We love how low maintainence this laminate top is compared to real butcherblock" %}
+Use the slider in the middle of the photos below to see the trailer transformation!

-{% include image.html img="Trailer11.jpg" title="renovated trailer" caption="It's so much brighter now!" %}
+{% include image.html before="TTrailer1.jpg" before_title="renovated trailer" after="Trailer10.jpg" after_title="renovated trailer" %}

-{% include image.html img="Trailer10.jpg" title="renovated trailer" caption="We couldn't be happier with how our tiny home ended up!" %}
+{% include image.html before="TTrailer3.jpg" before_title="renovated trailer" after="Trailer11.jpg" after_title="renovated trailer" %}